wazuh/wazuh-documentation/source/user-manual/files-backup/wazuh-central-components.rst

 Preparing the backup
 --------------------

 #.
 Create the destination folder to store the files.
-For version control, the name of the folder consists of the date and time of the backup.
+For version control, add the date and time of the backup to the name of the folder.

    .. code-block:: console

       # bkp_folder=~/wazuh_files_backup/$(date +%F_%H:%M)
-      # mkdir --parents $bkp_folder && echo $bkp_folder
+      # mkdir -p $bkp_folder && echo $bkp_folder

 #.
 Save the host information.